Frank Vatrano: New York Rangers

-On March 16, 2022, Vatrano was traded by the Panthers to the New York Rangers in exchange for a 2022 fourth-round pick.
-He immediately found chemistry with the Rangers, notching 8 goals and 13 points through 22 appearances to close out the regular season.
-In the playoffs, he helped the Rangers advance to the Conference Finals, contributing with 5 goals and 13 points through 20 post-season games.
+On March 16, 2022, Vatrano was traded by the Panthers to the New York Rangers in exchange for a conditional 2022 fourth-round draft pick in an effort to clear cap space to acquire another defenseman.
+The Rangers on the other hand, acquired a player who could improve their bottom six forwards and could score.
+He made his Rangers' debut on March 17 in a 2–1 loss to the New York Islanders, playing on a line with Ryan Strome and Artemi Panarin.
+He immediately found chemistry with the Rangers, playing alongside former junior teammates Jacob Trouba and Andrew Copp.
+He scored his first goal with the team on March 20, in a 2–0 shutout win over the Carolina Hurricanes.
+He finished the season notching 8 goals and 13 points through 22 appearances with the Rangers.
+In the 2022 Stanley Cup playoffs, he helped the Rangers advance to the Eastern Conference Finals, losing to the Tampa Bay Lightning, contributing with 5 goals and 13 points through 20 post-season games.